Definition

 HR’s Role

-HR professionals are responsible for ensuring Technical Documentation is correctly applied within an organization.
+HR professionals are responsible for ensuring that technical documentation is correctly applied within an organization.
 This includes:

 Policy creation and enforcement